About Philippi Children's Centre

 PCC children learn to swim at school

 An American donor, Love to Langa, has sponsored a covered training pool so that young children in the Philippi area can learn to swim – both those at PCC and also from the wider community.
 Philippi is a farming area and every year there are tragic accidents when youngsters are tempted to swim in the dams and get into trouble.
-The swimming programme is run by Headstart, a well known Cape Town swim school, with South Africa certified learn-to-swim instructors.

 A hungry child is unable to learn.
 Brain and physical development are most active in the first years of life so poor nutrition will affect the rest of the life.
 The Centre provides three meals at day – breakfast, lunch and an afternoon snack.
 For some children, this food is their main source of nourishment.